 This is the setting required by IBM.
 Other values are available for testing and development.
-Notice that this single control sets the frequency for both:

-- Hardware inventory checks by the installed FlexNet inventory agent on target inventory devices, and uploads of hardware inventory where there have been any changes - Virtualization checks. - 4.
-Ensure that the check box Perform remote scans against all known VMware vCenter and Oracle VM Manager servers is selected.
+This control sets the frequency for hardware inventory checks by the installed FlexNet inventory agent on target inventory devices, and uploads of hardware inventory where there have been any changes.

-This is the control that turns on use of the hidden rule for direct inventory gathering from these servers, as well as automatic maintenance of the hidden target, derived from the list of discovered devices, that is used for that rule.
+- 4. Select the Collect inventory from VMware vCenter or Oracle VM Manager servers check box. - This is the control that turns on use of the default inbuilt rule for direct inventory gathering from these servers, as well as automatic maintenance of the hidden target, derived from the list of discovered devices, that is used for that rule.